-The "Sociedade Anónima" may have a board of directors or a sole director (whenever the company's share capital does not exceed two hundred thousand euros), plus a supervisory body and/or a statutory auditor.
-Alternatively, it may adopt a structure comprised of a board of directors with an audit committee and a statutory auditor or an executive board of directors, a general and supervisory board, and a statutory auditor.
+The "Sociedade Anónima" may have a board of directors or a sole director (whenever the company's share capital does not exceed €200.000,00), plus a supervisory body and/or a statutory auditor.
+Alternatively, it may adopt a structure combined by board of directors with an audit committee and a statutory auditor or an executive board of directors, a general and supervisory board, and a statutory auditor.

 The management of limited liability companies incorporated as "Sociedade por Quotas" may be executed by one or more appointed directors ("gerentes").
-If no director is appointed - either in the Incorporation Act or later in a general meeting resolution - it shall be assumed that all quota holders intend to act also as directors of the company.
-The company's articles of association may indicate that the company has a supervisory body and whenever the company does not have a supervisory body, a statutory auditor must be appointed when certain thresholds are met regarding the company's total balance sheet, total net turnover, and average number of employees.
+If no director is appointed - either in the incorporation act or later in a General Meeting resolution - it shall be assumed that all quota holders intend to act also as directors of the company.
+The company's articles of association may foresee that the company has a supervisory body and whenever the company does not have a supervisory body, a statutory auditor must be appointed when certain thresholds are met regarding the company's total balance sheet, total net turnover, and average number of employees.